TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Related Work

-In contrast to model-based approaches, end-to-end navigation pipelines offer a more streamlined architecture by bypassing the explicit integration of perception and planning, eliminating the need for online optimization, and reducing the burden of manual parameter tuning.
+In contrast to model-based approaches, model-free navigation pipelines, typically relying on machine learning techniques, offer a more streamlined architecture.
+This is achieved by bypassing the explicit integration of perception and planning, eliminating the need for online optimization, and reducing the burden of manual parameter tuning.
 Collision Avoidance with Deep Reinforcement Learning (CADRL) \cite{chen2017decentralized} pioneered this paradigm by directly mapping agent observations to control actions.
 However, CADRL primarily accounts for pairwise interactions between the robot and individual agents, neglecting the broader collective dynamics of the socially interactive scenarios.
 Subsequent frameworks, such as Self-Attention RL (SARL) \cite{chen2019crowd} and Relational Graph Learning (RGL) \cite{chen2020relational}, address this by leveraging attention mechanisms and Graph Neural Networks (GNNs) to model implicit multi-agent interactions.
 Despite these advancements, such methods often assume perfect state estimation, including agent geometry and preferred velocities, which exacerbates the sim-to-real gap due to their heavy reliance on high-fidelity perception.
 Moreover, these pipelines frequently require expert demonstrations for pre-training and typically assume omnidirectional kinematics.
 This lack of consideration for physical motion constraints limits their applicability to complex robotic platforms with non-holonomic or strict kinematic limitations.

 An alternative, more direct paradigm utilizes DRL to map raw sensor observations into control actions.
 For instance, Hybrid-RL \cite{fan2020distributed} incorporates an RL policy alongside two specialized safety and efficiency modules tailored for hazardous and low-complexity scenarios, respectively.
 In standard environments, the RL agent directly transforms continuous LiDAR scans into velocity commands for a differential-drive robot.
 While this hierarchical approach offers a balance of safety and performance, the robust classification of scenarios remains a significant challenge.
 Consequently, recent research has shifted toward developing unified DRL policies capable of generalizing across diverse environments.
 Social Policy \cite{jin2020mapless} extracts latent interaction features from sequential LiDAR data, while Learning to Navigate in Dynamic environments with Normalized LiDAR scans (LNDNL) \cite{zhu2024learn} leverages Long Short-Term Memory (LSTM) networks to capture spatiotemporal dynamics.
 Similarly, Distilling Privileged information for Crowd-Aware Navigation (DiPCAN) \cite{monaci2022dipcan} maps depth imagery to robot actions by distilling privileged pedestrian state information.
 Beyond raw scans, intermediate representations such as occupancy maps \cite{zhu2023autonomous} and risk maps \cite{yang2023rmrl} are frequently employed to encode social geometry.
 However, high-dimensional image processing entails significant computational overhead, and map-based abstractions often suffer from degraded spatial resolution in expansive environments.
 Furthermore, the use of continuous LiDAR scans inherently couples ego-motion with pedestrian dynamics, potentially hindering learning efficiency and the asymptotic performance of the policy.